gaigutherz/Akkademia/README.md

 	SAAO

 	SUHU

-	Additional databases for future training:

-	RIAO

-	RIBO

-	SAAO

-	SUHU

 	Miscellanea:

-	tei: the same databases (RINAP, RIAO, RIBO, SAAO, SUHU) in XML/TEI format.
+	tei - the same databases (RINAP, RIAO, RIBO, SAAO, SUHU) in XML/TEI format.

-	random: 4 texts used for testing texts outside of the training corpora.
+	random - 4 texts used for testing texts outside of the training corpora.
 They were randomly selected from RIAO and RIBO.

 # Licensing